5 tips to use strategy execution software effectively

 Where there are measurable differences, this could be due to a number of reasons.
 Either the initiatives are enablers and are needed to support support other initiatives which have their own benefits, they could be compliance projects.
 Alternatively, they are initiatives where the benefits cannot be attributed to strategic objectives and therefore make candidates to consider culling and cost reduction.

-Tip 3: Focus on modest process improvement
+Tip 3: Focus on and celebrate improvement (even if modest)

 It is well documented, but software alone is rarely enough to change business practices.
 The common mantra is that lasting change involves, people, process and technology.
 However, software should be a catalyst to driving new ways of working.